-(b) The contractor may use Government property in their possession but accountable to another Government contract for the performance of this contract if approved in writing by the Contracting

-Officer of the accountable contract.
+(b) The contractor may use Government property in their possession but accountable to another Government contract for the performance of this contract if approved in writing by the Contracting Officer of the accountable contract.
 Such use shall be on a rent-free basis, shall not interfere with performance of the accountable contract, and shall comply with the terms and conditions specified in that contract and in the accountable Contracting Officer's approval letter.
 This paragraph does not apply to Government-furnished material.

 (c) If applicable, the Government Property List may identify Government-accountable (site) property available for the performance of this effort at Government facilities.
 While the Government retains ultimate accountability for such property, the contractor will be responsible for managing it in compliance with USG Government Property requirements.
-The requirements in FAR 52.245-1 does not apply to the management of Government-accountable property.
+The requirements in FAR 52.245-1 and Buyer's customer's related clause do not apply to the management of Government-accountable property.

-CI 246-2 Contractor Counterfeit Electronic Part Detection and Avoidance System (JUL 2017)
+CI 246-2 Contractor Counterfeit Electronic Part Detection and Avoidance System (NOV 2022).